lexander/attribind/readme.md

-# A Micro Library to Bind Listeners to Object Attribute Change Events
+# A Micro Library to Add Mutation Events and Event Listeners to Object Attributes
-## and to generate those change events in the first place

 JResig in 2007 (!!!)
 [JavaScript Getters and Setters are now prevalent enough to become of actual interest to JavaScript developers.](http://ejohn.org/blog/javascript-getters-and-setters/)